Eliot Higgins: Reception

 Higgins has received significant praise and support from human rights groups, journalists, and non-profit organisations.
 In 2013, Peter Bouckaert, emergencies director at Human Rights Watch said "Brown Moses is among the best out there when it comes to weapons monitoring in Syria".
 The New York Times war reporter C.J.
 Chivers said, in 2013, that fellow journalists owe a debt to Higgins' investigative reporting in Syria.
 "Many people, whether they admit or not, have been relying on that blog's daily labour to cull the uncountable videos that circulate from the conflict," he said.
 Amnesty International said, in 2013, that the Brown Moses Blog was vital in proving the Syrian government was using ballistic missiles, information then used to send a research mission to Syria.

 Higgins has been a subject of interest for the British and U.S. media.
 In 2015, he was described as "one of the world's foremost citizen journalists" by News Limited reporter Victoria Craw.
 He has been profiled in print by The Guardian, The Independent, The Huffington Post, and The New Yorker.
 Television features have been run by Channel 4 News and CNN International.
 He has also been covered by non-English sources.

 A 2015 Hanns Joachim Friedrichs Award (Sonderpreis) for excellence in journalism was awarded to Higgins and bellingcat.
-In 2019, he was announced as one of Foreign Policy magazine's Global Thinkers.
+In 2019, he was one of Foreign Policy magazine's Global Thinkers.
 In 2021, he was named one of the 28 most influential people in Europe, in the "Disrupters" category, by Politico Europe.
+In 2025, he was awarded an honorary doctorate by Leiden University “for his contributions to the use of open source intelligence – gathering and analysing information from publicly available sources – to guarantee historical accuracy and fair judicial process: data that can also be used as evidence in international criminal cases.”